 Bannockburn started with several raids by the Scots into Northern England.
 Distracted by Gaveston’s murder and the Ordinances, Bruce sought the opportunity to strengthen his position.

 It began with the seizure of Perth and was followed by castles being taken from Dumfriesshire and Galloway.
-Bruce moved further, taking the Isle of Man in may 1313, meaning the only remaining major strongholds in Scotland where Stirling Castle, and a number of fortresses in Linlithgow, Dunbar, Berwick and Roxburgh – none of which had gone over to Bruce yet.
-Linlithgow, Edinburgh and Roxburgh fell between September 1313 and March 1314.
+Bruce moved further, taking the Isle of Man in may 1313, m

 An arrangement was made between Bruce’s brother, Edward Bruce, and the English force at Stirling.
 Unable to successfully besiege the castle and no sign of an end point they came to an agreement.
 If the king did not deploy a force by Midsummer Day 1314 then the English would surrender Stirling.
 Edward, hearing this challenge was forced to act.